 The American Institute of Architects is the voice of the architecture profession dedicated to serving its members, advancing their value and improving the quality of the built environment.

-The National Safety Council and the window industry have compiled some very useful information to help you learn about the potential risks of window falls in your home.
-Every year the last full week of April, the National Safety Council celebrates National Window Safety Week to help spread awareness about this important safety issue.
+The Window Safety Task Force has compiled some very useful information to help you learn about the potential risks of window falls in your home.
+Every year, the last full week of April is designated as Window Safety Week to help spread awareness about this important safety issue.

 Association of Millwork Distributors (AMD)

 AMD provides leadership, education, promotion, networking and advocacy to and for the millwork distribution industry.

 BHMA is the trade association for North American manufacturers of commercial builders hardware.
 BHMA has endeavored to promote the general development and welfare of the builders hardware industry and its member companies.

 GANA provides a forum for exchanging information and ideas, for reaching consensus and presenting a unified voice on matters affecting the glass industry and for developing the management and technical sophistication that is needed to remain competitive in a constantly changing business environment.

 Insulating Glass Manufacturers Alliance (IGMA)